Back to previous page NABSSAR Home Contact Us

 Once one is familiar with our breed standard, it is a good idea to ask the seller to take photos of the sheep you are interested in so you can "see" the sheep to see for yourself if you think it meets breed standard and your standards and to also take a look at its conformation.
 Photos you might ask for are: front, back, both sides, and over the top.

 The sheep should meet the height standard.
 Since most Babydolls are registered as lambs, they may not meet the height standard once they've grown up.
 If you're purchasing an older sheep, it is a good idea to inquire about the height.
 When measuring a sheep, all measurements are at the highest point of the middle of the shoulder and perpendicular to the ground on a shorn sheep.
 If the sheep is not shorn, make sure you press down on the wool.
 Adult sheep should be between 18-24" tall.
 Most Babydoll ewes fall into the 20-23" range and most rams into the 22-24" range.
-Sheep 17-18" or 24-26" are discriminated against, but can be useful in a well thought out breeding program.
-A sheep shorter than 17" or taller than 26" will be disqualified.
-These sheep may not be registered or shown as a Babydoll Southdown.
+Sheep heights 17-18" or 24-26" are discriminated against if the sheep was born prior to 2025.
+Adult sheep shorter than 17" or taller than 26" if the sheep was born prior to 2025, are disqualifed.
+Adult sheep shorter than 18" or taller than 24" if the sheep was born in 2025, and after,are disqualified.

 If one wants to purchase registered sheep, meaning they have been issued a Certificate of Registration (CoR), and then be able to transfer the sheep into your name, some of the questions you might want to ask the seller are: